Querz/chess/README.md

 # Chess
-Chess in Java to exercise the usage different serialization formats.
+Chess in Java to exercise the usage of different serialization formats.

 ---